tchughesiv/cf-mini/README.md

   <https://github.com/tchughesiv/cf-mini/blob/master/ubuntu15_04.md>

-  A Docker server running with "devicemapper" as its storage backend (with Udev sync = true) & at least 30gb disk highly recommended.
-I intend to do further testing with the btrfs and overlay storage options soon.
+  A Docker server running with "devicemapper" & at least 30gb disk highly recommended.
+I intend to do further testing with the btrfs & overlay storage options soon.
 My working Ubuntu environment has two critical things configured that you should verify or performance will suffer:

   Server process looks like this: